mrpillis/portfolio/_posts/2023-11-10-week-10-3d-scanner-prototype2.markdown

 ---

 **City**
-Daniel Pillis
+*MIT, USA — MIT Media Lab / MIT BCS / MIT Museum / MIT Innovation Initiative*
 <blockquote>
   <p>
-    *City of Lost Men* is a 1950 re-edit of the 1935 sci-fi serial *The Lost City*, reduced from 12 parts into a fragmented B-movie.
-This project critically reassembles its 820 cuts into a panoramic grid.
+City of Lost Men is a 1950 re-edit of the 1935 sci-fi serial The Lost City, reduced from 12 parts into a fragmented B-movie.
+This project critically reassembles its 820 cuts into a panoramic grid
   </p>
 </blockquote>